yvezz10/MobileRobots_2022_Spring/README.md

 >Write project to publish an integer to Arduino from raspberry pi then receive the double of the number by the platform set up previously.
-As shown in the following figure.The figure credits to TA’s slide.
+As shown in the following figure.(The figure credits to TA’s slide.)

 <img src="img/checkpoint_1.png" alt = "ckpt1" title = "ckpt1">